hyperledger-labs/blockchain-carbon-accounting/utility-emissions-channel/docker-compose-setup/DEPLOY.md

 6. On Server A, SCP -r the system genesis block directory ~/blockchain-carbon-accounting/utility-emissions-channel/docker-compose-setup/system-genesis-block to server B.

+7. On Server A, SCP -r ~/blockchain-carbon-accounting/utility-emissions-channel/docker-compose-setup/organizations/peerOrganizations/auditor2.carbonAccounting.com to the same directory in server B.

+8. On Server A, SCP -r ~/blockchain-carbon-accounting/utility-emissions-channel/docker-compose-setup/organizations/fabric-ca/auditor1 to the same directory in server B.

-7. On Server A, run ./scripts/deploy/node-one/startAndConnectNetwork.sh.
+9. On Server A, run ./scripts/deploy/node-one/startAndConnectNetwork.sh.
 This will bring up peer1.auditor1, orderer1.auditor1, and couchdb0.
 This will also generate the proper certs for auditor1.carbonAccounting.com under organizations/peerOrganizations.

-8. On Server B, run ./scripts/deploy/node-two/startAndConnectNetwork.sh.
+10. On Server B, run ./scripts/deploy/node-two/startAndConnectNetwork.sh.
 This will bring up peer1.auditor2, orderer1.auditor2, and couchdb1.
 This will also generate the proper certs for auditor2.carbonAccounting.com under organizations/peerOrganizations.

-9. On Server B, SCP -r the generated certs under ~/blockchain-carbon-accounting/utility-emissions-channel/docker-compose-setup/organizations/peerOrganizations/auditor2.carbonAccounting.com to the same directory on server A.

-10. On Server A, now that all the proper certs are in place, SCP -r ~/blockchain-carbon-accounting/utility-emissions-channel/docker-compose-setup/organizations to the same directory on server B so that both servers have them.
+11. On Server B, now that all the proper certs are in place, SCP -r ~/blockchain-carbon-accounting/utility-emissions-channel/docker-compose-setup/organizations to the same directory on server A so that both servers have them.

 # Creating the channel, deploying the chaincode